yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200330_apip_relnotes/_index.md

 This release has the following limitations:

-* API Portal 7.7.20200330 is compatible with API Gateway and API Manager 7.7.20200330 only.
+* API Portal 7.7.20200330 has been tested and is compatible with API Gateway and API Manager 7.7.20200330 only.
-* Upgrade to API Portal 7.7.20200330 is supported from API Portal 7.7 only.
-To upgrade from earlier versions, you must first upgrade to API Portal 7.7.
+* Upgrade to API Portal 7.7.20200330 is supported from API Portal 7.7.0 only.
+To upgrade from earlier versions (e.g. 7.5.x, 7.6.x) you must first upgrade to API Portal 7.7.
 * The ready-made API Portal Docker image 7.7.20200330 is strictly for development environments only, and it is not recommended for use in production environments.
+* The reason the image is not fit for production is that the image is built with CentOS as a base OS and our Axway security scans have detected multiple security concerns with this OS.
+We continue to monitor the latest versions of this base OS to determine if these issue have been resolved, but until we can ship a hardened image that passes our security concerns, we cannot advise customers that it is ok for a production environment.
+It is on our 2020 roadmap to create a docker image for production use.
+Keep an eye on the roadmap [here](https://community.axway.com/s/api-portal).
-Upgrading from previous API Portal Docker image is not supported.
+* Upgrading from previous API Portal Docker image is not supported.
 * This release is not available as a virtual appliance, or as a managed service on Axway Cloud.

 ## Removed features